CRTN Disclaimer and Usage Guidelines

 If you use CRTN, your derivative publications or other information materials must make a credit reference to the CRTN project at the University of California, San Diego (Minimum credit line).

-CRTN is a clearinghouse of high-rate (1 sample per second - sps) real-time (1 second latency) data obtained from multiple servers, at UNAVCO (PBO), UC Berkeley/USGS Menlo Park (BARD), USGS Pasadena (SCIGN-USGS), Caltrans (CVSRN), Orange County Public Works (OCRTN), and SOPAC (SCIGN-SOPAC).
+CRTN is a clearinghouse of high-rate (1 sample per second - sps) real-time (1 second latency) data obtained from multiple servers, at UNAVCO (NOTA), UC Berkeley/USGS Menlo Park (BARD), USGS Pasadena (SCIGN-USGS), Caltrans (CTSRN), Orange County Public Works (OCRTN), and SOPAC (SCIGN-SOPAC).
 SCIGN-SOPAC and some PBO stations in southern California are supported by a dedicated communications network HPWREN.

-Since 2003, 1 sps (RTCM 3.0 data are available in NTRIP protocol from 420 stations from 2 CRTN servers (SC: 208 stations; NC: 222 stations) operated by (SOPAC).
+Since 2003, we have provided 1 sps RTCM 3.0 data in NTRIP protocol.
 The RTCM streams contain CSRS Epoch 2017.50 (NAD83) coordinates and station metadata (antenna and receivers models, antenna height and antenna reference point).
+As of August 2023, there are more than 700 stations available (http://sopac-csrc.ucsd.edu/index.php/crtn-stationlist/), with 399 stations streaming GPS+GLONASS data and 55 stations transmitting a full set of GNSS data, with about 3000 registered users.

 In February 2018, the CSRC published a new geodetic datum for California called “CSRS Epoch 2017.50 (NAD83)” under a Caltrans contract to SIO/SOPAC.
 The new epoch-date coordinates have been embedded in the RTCM 3.0 data streams since March 1, 2018.